-Who knows but that the labors of the scholarly, activist, religious, feminist authors will help to bind up Israel with other nations of the world...
+Who knows but that the labors of the scholarly, activist, religious, feminist authors will help to bind up Israel with other nations of the world . . .

-The Business of Transition: Jewish and Greek Merchants of Salonica from Ottoman to Greek Rule Paris Papamichos Chronakis
+Writing Based on Archival Material The JDC-Herbert Katzki Award The Business of Transition: Jewish and Greek Merchants of Salonica from Ottoman to Greek Rule Paris Papamichos Chronakis